Medical Reviewer

 Statistics on Xanax Use, Misuse, and Addiction

 From 2019 to 2020, benzodiazepine-related overdose visits per 100,000 emergency department visits increased by 23.7%.[8]
 This increase was observed both in cases involving opioid co-involvement (34.4%) and those without (21.0%).
 Over the same period, from April to June 2019 to April to June 2020, overdose deaths involving prescription and illicit benzodiazepines surged significantly.
-Prescription benzodiazepine-involved overdose deaths increased by 21.8%, while illicit benzodiazepine-involved overdose deaths skyrocketed by 519.6%.
+Prescription benzodiazepine-involved overdose deaths increased by 21.8%, while illicit benzodiazepine-involved overdose deaths increased by 519.6%.

 Xanax Addiction and Abuse